Building a Blueprint with Great Expectations

 - Set up a Blueprint using Python

-- Successfully run Great Expectations on Shipyard
+- Successfully run Great Expectations on Platform

 - Share expectations with your organization